woojiahao/woojiahao.github.io-archive/about.md

-# About Me
 ---
 title: Portfolio
-layout: simple
+layout: home
-permalink: /about/
 ---

+# About Me
 **Woo Jia Hao is a software engineer based in Singapore**, currently studying at Singapore Polytechnic, pursuing a diploma in information & technology.